nishants123/Walmart_Sales_Analysis/README.md

 Task:-

+1.Gathered the Walmart Sales dataset, ensuring it contains relevant columns for analysis.

-1.Clean and preprocess the sales data to handle missing values, remove duplicates, and eliminate outliers to ensure accurate analysis.
+2.Clean and preprocess the sales data to handle missing values, remove duplicates, and eliminate outliers to ensure accurate analysis.

-2.Perform exploratory data analysis (EDA) to uncover patterns and trends in the sales data for the three-month period.
+3.Perform exploratory data analysis (EDA) to uncover patterns and trends in the sales data for the three-month period.

-3.Visualize sales performance using charts and graphs to effectively communicate findings.
+4.Visualize sales performance using charts and graphs to effectively communicate findings.

-4.Provide actionable recommendations based on data insights to improve sales in April.
+5.Provide actionable recommendations based on data insights to improve sales in April.

 Insights:-